OsKaR31415/cours/ENCODE framework.md

     - just encounter by luck
 - Note
     - _"it's interesting !"_
-    - note only what you are intersted in
+    - note only what you are interested in, [[capture only what is important|only what is important]]
     - take **atomic** notes
 - Connect
     - _"this reminds me of..."
     - connect the new idea to other ideas
 - Organize
     - _"that's a part of..."_
     - tags, linking